dmd-program/dmd-100/topics/narrative_structure.md

 ##### Hero's journey

 ![Hero&apos;s Journey Strucutre](../assets/narrative-journey-structure.png)
-In this linear structure, a user would follow the twelve stages of the hero's journey.
+In this linear structure, a user would follow the 12 stages of the hero's journey.
 However, there can be fewer or additional stages and still be considered a journey structure.
 Some stories continue around this path, creating a continuous.

 ##### Parallel worlds

 ![Parallel Structure](../assets/narrative-parallel-structure.png)

-In this quasi-linear structure, users are given the opportunity to explore multiple story-lines running in parallel.
+In this quasi-linear structure, users are given the opportunity to explore multiple storylines running in parallel.
 There is typically no way to experience all of the stories at once, though they may intersect at opportune times.

 ##### Drill-down